OpenInternet/saferjourno/content/chapters/chapter-3.en.md

   * Have you had any similar cases in your region?
   * Why do you think the journalist was targeted?
   * What information do you think they were able to obtain for the journalist’s phone?
 * Ask journalists to take some time to think and write down general content they may have on their phone or in their accounts that they would not want others to find.
-They do not have to feed this information back to the group if they are uncomfortable doing so.
+They do not have to feed this information back to the group if they are not comfortable doing so.
 Tell them that the session will later deal with some best practice for better protecting that data.
 * Give a general overview of spyware.
 It can be helpful to have slides and illustrations to talk about this.

   * Pegasus is one of many types of spyware